 To book an appointment call 1-800-565-2021.
 Appointments are available in all 4 Family 1st locations.
 Give us a call or send us an email at firstname.lastname@example.org

 Yes, OSA can be treated!
 The most common and effective treatment of OSA is with Continuous Positive Airway Pressure (CPAP) which provides a flow of air through a special mask to keep your airway open during sleep.

 If it is determined that you may have OSA, Family 1st is also able to provide a CPAP Titration (sometimes referred to as an Auto-CPAP Trial) to determine if you would benefit from CPAP or BiPAP Therapy.
 We require a referral from your physician for the titration.

 If you have been diagnosed with OSA the most important thing you can do is to follow the treatment prescribed by your doctor.
 There is no cure for OSA however there are things you can do to lessen the severity of your symptoms, such as quit smoking, cut back on alcohol consumption and lose weight.
 Getting adequate sleep is also essential to maintaining your health.

-There are many choices when selecting the CPAP mask that is right for you.
+There are many choices when selecting the CPAP mask and unit that are right for you.
 At Family 1st our Respiratory Therapists and Nurses will help you find the CPAP system that suits your needs so you can get the quality sleep you have been missing.

-Family 1st Medical's Respiratory Staff instruct patients on the use and maintenance of their prescribed equipment and help them to find the mask that is most suitable.
+Family 1st Medical’s Respiratory Staff follow up with clients on the use and maintenance of their prescribed equipment.

-- We are proud to offer Mobile CPAP Clinics in Truro, Bridgewater and Port Hawkesbury.
+We are proud to offer Mobile CPAP Clinics in New Minas, Truro, Shelburne and Port Hawkesbury.